-- a list of modules there's just one, HelloWorldModule for this class - the location of a configuration file, isis.properties, read in as a resource from the classpath - specifying an authentication/authorisation mechanism, in this case Apache Shiro integration.
+- a list of modules there's just one, HelloWorldModule for this class - the location of a configuration file, isis-non-changing.properties, read in as a resource from the classpath - specifying an authentication/authorisation mechanism, in this case Apache Shiro integration.

-In Apache Isis a module is simply an empty class, which is used simply to obtain a package name.
-The framework uses classpath scanning to find certain classes; rather than scan the entire classpath it limits its search to the package(s) obtained from the modules.
+In Apache Isis a module has various responsibilities, but the most important is simply its location.
+The framework uses classpath scanning to find certain classes; rather than scan the entire classpath it limits its search to the package(s) of the application's module(s).